scmschmidt/trento_checks_for_supportconfig/README.md

 tcsc checks GROUPNAME
 ```

-> :exclamation: Checks need information normally provided by Trento, like provider, architecture type, ENSA version or filesystem type.
-> Currently only the provider gets detected automatically.
-All other must either be given when creating the host group or when the checks
-> get executed. \
-> Current settings can be shown with `tcsc hosts status -d GROUPNAME`.
+> :exclamation: Certain environment information get autodetected when creating the host group.
+Those settings need to be correct or the checks will result in in correct results (See above [Manage Hosts (supportconfig Containers)](#manage-hosts-supportconfig-containers)).
+Current settings can be shown with `tcsc hosts status -d GROUPNAME`.
-> To override the settings use `-e KEY=VALUE...` when running the checks.
+> If you do not want to re-create the hostgroup, you can override the settings using `-e KEY=VALUE...` when running the checks.

 If only a limited amount of checks shall be executed, you can either provide the Trento check group:
 ```